 Vaccinations

-Helping Sharp Community members get well and stay well.
+Helping Sharp Community members get well and stay well

-COVID-19 vaccines.
+COVID-19 vaccines

-The FDA has granted full approval to the COVID-19 vaccine from Pfizer (now marketed as Comirnaty) for ages 12 and up.
-It is also approved under emergency use authorization for children 6 months through 11 years of age.
-The vaccine from Moderna is also approved under emergency use authorization for ages 6 months and up.
-Covid vaccines are also available from Johnson & Johnson and Novavax.
-Read Sharp's frequently asked questions to learn more about COVID-19 vaccines.
+The FDA has granted full approval to vaccines from Pfizer (Comirnaty) and Moderna (Spikevax) for people age 12 and older.
+Pfizer and Moderna vaccines are also approved under emergency use authorization for individuals 6 months to 11 years of age.
+A third vaccine from Novavax is approved under emergency use for individuals 12 years of age and older.

 Get the flu vaccine.
 It's more important than ever.